copasi/basico/paper.md

 questions such as predicting drug targets. `COPASI` is a powerful environment for creating, editing, simulating and analyzing computational models.
 It provides a user-friendly GUI that is easy to use even by people who are not experts in the field.
-At the same time its broad range of tasks, makes it attractive for more advanced computational biologists.
+At the same time, its broad range of tasks makes it attractive for more advanced computational biologists.
 By using a scripting language in conjunction with COPASI, scientists can automate tasks such as parameter estimation, sensitivity analysis, optimization, and model fitting.
 They can also create custom scripts to perform complex